the-mhdi/Ethereum-Middle-Client/README.md

   * May require Middle-Clients to stake collateral, enabling slashing if the Extension produces invalid results
   * Makes Ethereum more modular, allowing new transaction types and processing logic without modifying consensus
   * Examples of Extension functionality: ERC-4337 bundler logic , Specialized compliance checks , Advanced signature schemes , ZKP circuit execution
+  * could be written in any programming language as long as they're compilable and interpretable by WebAssembly Runtime
+  * Extensions execute in private as opposed to EVM smart contract where execute everything in public.
+  * Extensions do not change the blockchain state directly like smart contracts do, though they can call contracts and indirectly be responsible for a state change.
+  * Extensions MUST return a proof with every call.
+  * we require each node to generate a zero-knowledge proof (ZKP) that it correctly executed the Extension.
+  * (not sure) each Extension has a Network-Wide state, maintained by middle nodes.